spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 Save the configured batch by selecting "File" from the top toolbar and then "Save Batch".
 Choose a meaningful file name, such as `batch_preproc_meeg_downsample`.

+You can now run the batch.

 ### High-pass filtering

 The next step is to high-pass filter the data to remove slow drifts in the signal.
 This is important because these drifts can obscure the neural signals of interest, especially in the EEG data.
 To do this, start a new batch and select "Filter" from the "SPM -- M/EEG -- Preprocessing" menu.
 In the Current Module window, select the input file as the output of the previous step (`dspmeeg_run_01_sss.mat`) and set the "Band" to "highpass".
 Set the frequency cut-off by clicking on the "Cutoff (s)" variable and entering a value.
 The recommended high-pass filter frequency is 0.5Hz, which is usually sufficient for most M/EEG analyses.
 However, you can also try a different value (e.g., `1` for 1Hz).
 Now run the batch step The output file will be prepended with an `f`.
 Save the configured batch by selecting "File" from the top toolbar and then "Save Batch".
-Choose a meaningful file name, such as `batch_preproc_meeg_filter`.
+Choose a meaningful file name, such as `batch_preproc_meeg_filter` and run the batch

 Note that the order of the preprocessing steps can vary.
 Sometimes changing the order does not make much difference, in other cases it could have a significant impact on the results.
 It is usually advisable to high-pass filter the data early in the pipeline to get rid of possible large offsets in the data (called DC offsets).
 If this is not done then subsequent low-pass filtering steps may generate so called "ringing artefacts" at the edges of the data (that look like a series of high amplitude deflections).
 In this case, we are not very worried about this because there are stretches of unused data at the beginning and end of each block which will be removed soon at the epoching step.
 Downsampling early accelerates all the subsequent steps due to the reduced data size so here we chose to put the filtering step after it.